MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Invoke-MgBetaReassignEducationUserAssignmentSubmission.md

 This means that the reassigned status will be mapped to the returned status, and reassignedDateTime and reassignedBy properties will be mapped to returnedDateTime and returnedBy respectively.
 If the header Prefer: include-unknown-enum-members is provided, a reassigned submission retains the reassigned status.
 For details, see the examples section.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgReassignEducationUserAssignmentSubmission](/powershell/module/Microsoft.Graph.Education/Invoke-MgReassignEducationUserAssignmentSubmission?view=graph-powershell-1.0)

 ## SYNTAX